WELCOME TO ST ANDREW’S ON THE TERRACE

 LIFE IN THE COMMUNITY OF ST ANDREW’S

 People share notices and visitors are welcomed.
-If you have a notice not already in the order of service, please move to the front row, ready to speak briefly from the lectern.
+If you have a notice, please move to the front row, ready to speak briefly from the lectern.

 For the benefit of newcomers, please introduce yourself before you begin.